weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **Q. I keep all my application manifests in a mono repo using tags for releases.
 How can I control what application version is deployed to what cluster?**

-**A.** Each application in the wego directory within the wego repo will have a git source and Kustomization where the git source will refer to your mono repo plus a repo ref (tag, branch).
-Your clusters will have a git source and Kustomization pointing to the wego repo plus a ref (tag, branch).
-You can have clusters pulling the same version of apps by tying them to the same ref.
+**A.** Each application in the wego directory within the wego repo will have a git source and Kustomization.
+The git source will refer to your mono repo plus a repo ref (commit sha, tag, branch).
+The Kustomization file will refer to the path to your application manifests.
+Your clusters will have a git source and Kustomization pointing to the wego repo and the path of the application.

-When your app is ready to have a new version deployed, you can update the app in the wego repo and either update the ref the cluster(s) points at or if your ref is a branch, cherry-pick your application changes to the branch.
+When your app is ready to have a new version deployed, you will update repo ref (commit sha, tag, branch) in the wego application git source resource.

-By following this git-ref strategy, you can leverage git for operations like diffing changes between versions, cherry-picking changes, and easily controlling a group of applications and the set of clusters running them.
+By following this git-ref strategy, you can leverage git for operations like diffing changes between versions, cherry-picking changes, and controlling a group of applications and the set of clusters running them.

+See [versioning and promotion](#versinoing-and-promotion) later in the ADR
 ## Decision

 Switch to the directory structure with three top-level entries (apps, clusters, profiles) with support for versions and environments.
 Leverage kustomize with environments containing overlays to specialize applications for clusters.
 Clusters have two levels of workloads: System used for cluster-wide and platform level services, and User used for applications.
 The GOAT(s) for System and User live in System.
 The GORT will be a profile in the System.